 Originally from Budapest, Hungary, Balint is a NY based theater composer, writer, theater artist whose work centers around human relationships and natures observing the individual’s complexity and desires that makes us human and vulnerable.
 Balint is known for exploring themes in a vast array of forms and musical styles.
-Traveling and working around the world over the years, he was encountered by many cultural influences, sounds, joy, celebrations and people.
-His music is influenced by THE PEOPLE, Russian romanticism, Hungarian gypsy folk music, great American filmscores, NY underground subculture music, world ethnic music and jazz.
-Strong melodies, complex feelings, intriguing thoughts and heartfelt stories are the pillar of his art.
+While traveling and working around the world over the years, he was encountered by many cultural influences, sounds, joy, celebrations and people.
+His music is influenced by THE PEOPLE, NY underground brass ensemble, Gypsy music, great American filmscores, world ethnic music, Afro-Cuban jazz, but also Russian romanticism.
+Strong melodies, complex harmonic structures, modern sound effects and grooves are the pillar of my art.

 He started playing piano at age 4.
 When he turned 17 he moved to Paris where he started his first professional work at the Bastille Opera House.
 First he graduated from Béla Bartók Conservatory, later he moved to America and studied composition and conducting at Berklee College of Music.
 After graduation he settled in NYC (interesting fact: he also holds a BA degree for business communication and studied psychology).

-Balint also collaborated on Broadway workshops such as Elton John’s Tammy Faye or Jim Steinman’s Bat Out Of Hell, and on Mariah Carey’s Christmas show and Forest Whitaker’s Benefit Concert.
+Balint also collaborated on Broadway workshops such as Elton John’s Tammy Faye or Jim Steinman’s Bat Out Of Hell, and on Mariah Carey’s Christmas show, Josh Groban's Impossible Dream and Forest Whitaker’s Benefit Concert.
+Commissions: Gia Forakis Company, Peculiar Project Works, Tobe Art Productions.